TDManning/mood_boost_be/README.md

 - bundle install
 - rails db:{drop,create,migrate,seed} or rails db:reset

-At this point you can run the backend and run the test suite or test backend functionalality by launching the server from the command prompt:
+At this point you can run the backend and run the test suite or test backend functionality by launching the server from the command line:
 - rails s or rails server

 To see the app fully functioning you will also need to clone down the front end and run that as well.